jk-obrien/RepData_PeerAssessment1/PA1_template.md

 The data are in a CSV file and require no special arguments to load and no processing after they are loaded.
-However, for convenience, we can add two new variables that will be useful later on.
+However, for convenience, we can add two new variables now that will be useful later on.

 * day_type: a factor marking each date as a "weekend" day or a "weekday".
 * time:     a character string translating each interval to a time of day.